SJtoday City Guide Live Banner

 Bossman’s Pizza, 418 W. Capitol Expy.

-This family-owned restaurant has been praised for its vegan Indian pizzas + traditional pies.
-Bossman’s also offers 20 gluten-free varieties.
+This family-owned restaurant has been praised for its vegan Indian-style pizzas + traditional pies.
+Bossman’s also offers ~20 gluten-free varieties.

 Slice of Homage, 163 W. Santa Clara St.

-In addition to its 64-year-old Foxworthy Shopping Center outpost, this local chain has two locations at the Milpitas Town Center + Morgan Hill.
+In addition to its 66-year-old Foxworthy Shopping Center outpost, this local chain has locations at the Milpitas Town Center, Morgan Hill, and Mountain View.
 Enjoy daily specials and combos like retro Hawaiian-style, New York, Santa Margherita, and vegetarian.

 Sammy G’s Pizzeria, 330 S. 10th St.

-Located right off San Jose State’s campus on 10th street, this college student staple offers 15combo pies.
-Try the Spartan made with salami, pepperoni, mushrooms, tomatoes, and linquica or the Banh Mi Love made with pulled pork, cucumber, and carrots atop a sweet chili base.
+Located right off San Jose State’s campus on 10th Street, this college student staple offers 15 combo pies.
+Try the Spartan made with salami, pepperoni, mushrooms, tomatoes, and linguica or the Banh Mi Love made with pulled pork, cucumber, carrots, and a sweet chili base.

 Jtown Pizza, 625 N. Sixth St.